Many of you asked me to please explain the numbers for the Done For You by Just One Dime program.

 Because this is an investment opportunity for investors, not an Amazon product for consumers.
 When an angel investor invests in a company there is a 90% chance he/she will lose every single penny.
 But the 10% chance he/she will win, will more than make up for their losses.
 When you invest, there is no guarantee.
 You could lose every single penny.

-Yes, the risk is very low for Done For You investors because we've been selling on Amazon for years and have made a ton of mistakes so that we know what not to do.
+Yes, our years of experience selling on Amazon lowers this risk because we've been selling on Amazon for years and have made a ton of mistakes so that we know what not to do.
 But it’s still a risk.

 Imagine people who invest in stocks demanding the companies pay them back any money they lost.
 In other words, "I will only take a risk if there is no risk."
 That's the thinking of a consumer, not a business person.